-Related parties and other connected charities and organisations
+· Related parties and co-operation with other organisations

 The Multi-Academy Trust does not have a subsidiary company.

 Nunthorpe Academy leads the North East Schools Teaching Alliance - working with local Primary and Secondary schools.
 During this period there were 7 Primary partners and 1 Secondary partner.
 The work of the alliance has mainly focussed on Initial Teacher Training (ITT), working as a School Direct Lead School in partnership with Northumbria University.